helm/charts/stable/kong/README.md

 `smtp_password_secret` keys under `.enterprise.smtp.auth`.
 `smtp_password_secret` must be a Secret containing an `smtp_password` key whose value is your SMTP password.

+### DB-less Configuration

+When deploying Kong in DB-less mode (`env.database: "off"`) and without the Ingress Controller (`ingressController.enabled: false`), Kong needs a config to run.
+In this case, configuration can be provided using an exsiting ConfigMap (`dblessConfig.configMap`) or pushed directly into the values file under `dblessConfig.config`.
+See the example configuration in the default values.yaml for more details.

 ### Kong Ingress Controller